brightly-salty/qbcanon/arts-humanities/humanities/thought/philosophy.md

 The Second Sex

+- 1963
 - chapter "The Functional Freeze, the Feminine Protest, and Margaret Mead"
   - argued that Mead went "a step beyond Freud" in highlighting that women are "unique human beings"
   - criticized Mead's emphasis on gender essentialism
+- attacked Freud's views that women were "a strange, inferior, less-than-human species"

+### Carlo Ginzburg

+"Morelli, Freud, and Sherlock Holmes: Clues and Scientific Method"

+- the use of "medical semantics" connected the art historian Giovanni Morelli, Sherlock Holmes, and Sigmund Freud

+### Adolf Grunbaum

+The Foundations of Psychoanalysis

+- calls psychoanalysis pseudo-scientific
+- blasts Popper's critique of Freud since Freud's claims are in fact falsifiable

 ### George Wilhelm Friedrich Hegel